Strong Lensing and $H_0$: Current State of the Art

 After the re-appearance, a major effort was undertaken to obtain a blind, high-precision (1.5\%) measurement of the time delay \cite{Kelly2023a} and fold it in with existing lens models to obtain a blind measurement of \Ho\ \cite{Kelly2023b}.
 It is crucial to stress that all the analysis choices were made blindly with respect to \Ho\ (the time delay was kept blind throughout the analysis, for example) and that the analysis was not modified after unblinding (with the exception of the correction of a mistake in sign convention on magnifications).
 This is a crucial step to prevent ``experimenter bias,'' and we advocate that every cosmological measurement should be carried out blindly.

 As highlighted by \cite{Vega-Ferrero2018}, the spread between lens models is clearly significant.
 It should be noted, however, that they include in their analysis models that were later discovered to be affected by substantial numerical errors \cite{Kelly2023b}, and therefore their spread was overestimated.
 Two options were considered by \cite{Kelly2023b} to account for the spread between models.
-First, it was decided to consider only the two models that are based on codes designed to do high-precision cosmography, \textsc{glee} \cite{S+H10} and \textsc{glafic} \cite{Oguri10}, weighted by their agreement with observables independent of \Ho, yielding $H_0=66.6^{+4.1}_{-3.3}$ \hunit.
+First, it was decided to consider only the two models that are based on codes designed to do high-precision cosmography, \textsc{glee} \cite{S+H10} and \textsc{glafic} \cite{Oguri10}, weighted by their agreement with observables independent of \Ho, yielding $H_0=66.6^{+4.1}_{-3.3}$ \hunit. {If one had preferred to do the straight average of the two models selected prior to unblinding to be the most accurate, the result would have changed negligibly:} combining the \textsc{glee} and \textsc{glafic} models with equal weight yields $H_0=67.2^{+4.1}_{-3.7}$ \hunit, consistent within the errors.
 Alternatively, an analysis considering all models was run, again weighted by the same scheme, finding $H_0=64.8^{+4.3}_{-4.3}$ \hunit.
-The results are very similar between the two schemes because the \textsc{glee} and \textsc{glafic} models provide, by far, the best match to the observables.
-If one prefers not to weight the models according to observables, combining the \textsc{glee} and \textsc{glafic} models with equal weight yields $H_0=67.2^{+4.1}_{-3.7}$ \hunit, again consistent within the errors.
+The results are very similar between the two schemes because the \textsc{glee} and \textsc{glafic} models provide, by far, the best match to the observables. {The good agreement between the two options is partly due to the fact that the \textsc{glee} and \textsc{glafic} models are by far the ones that best match the observables.
+This is not surprising, considering that some of the other models were not designed for precision cosmography, as discussed by \cite{Treu2016} and \cite{Kelly2023a}.
+Figure~2 in \cite{Kelly2023a} shows that the models with the least weights (Zitrin and Diego) have very broad tails to significantly lower \Ho, while Jauzac and Sharon yield results comparable to Grillo and Oguri. }

 The measurement from SN Refsdal \cite{Kelly2023a} is not precise enough to help solve the ``Hubble tension.''
 Given the uncertainties \cite{Grillo2020, Kelly2023a}, it is consistent with both \textit{Planck} and the local distance ladder method \cite{Riess2022}.
 The latter is only 1.5$\sigma$ away from the best fit, thus consistent with the SN Refsdal analysis.